kotzinr/Pac-Man/README.md

 # Pac-Man edge detection project
 Pac-Man moves back and forth within a window based on screen edge detection

-Installation: drag and drop the pacman.js file onto a blank browser to see pac-man chomp from right to left on repeat
+Installation: drag and drop the pacman.js file onto a blank browser to see Pac-Man chomp from right to left on repeat

 Usage: displays alternating images of Pac-Man and moves using setInterval() method, reverses direction using screen edge detection.
 Can be used to see x-axis screen edge detection code using JavaScript.